yegor256/blog/_posts/2015/oct/2015-10-13-competition-without-rules.md

 survival and growth, it starts to create them _naturally_.
 When people don't know what exactly needs to be done in order to get a 15 percent raise, they find a way to get this information anyway.
 And guess what this information will end up being?
-Right&mdash;you have [to make your boss happy]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %});
+Right---you have [to make your boss happy]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %});
 that's how your chances for a raise improve.